Board of Directors

 The Board of Directors holds regular Board meetings twice monthly, every first and third Thursday at 2:30 p.m., in the Meeting Room located at 5019 Imhoff Place in Martinez, unless otherwise noted on the meeting agenda.
 Special and continued meetings are held as needed.

 Central San transitioned from an at-large election system to a by-division election system in 2020 under the California Voting Rights Act.
 In December 2021, the Board adopted updated election division boundaries based on the latest population data from the 2020 Census.
-To see which division you live in, view the .
+To see which division you live in, visit the interactive map to determine the Division you reside in.
 See the “Elections” section below to learn more.

 To contact any Central San Board Member, please call or email Secretary of the District Katie Young at (925) 229-7303 or email@example.com.